 The bottom line: meet your requirements, get plenty of liability insurance, and factor in the value of your vehicle when deciding on collision and comprehensive.

 Many insurance policies will have little extras that you simply don’t need.
-Emergency road side assistance is one that comes to mind for me.
+Emergency roadside assistance is one that comes to mind for me.
 I just don’t need this and so I make sure I’m not paying for it on my policy.

-If you just got married, and have the same insurer, call them up to have your policies combined.
+If you just got married, and have the same insurer, call your insurance company or agent to have your policies combined.
 This will save a great deal because of the multi-car discount.

 You may be paying an extra fee for paying your policy month-to-month.
 Start saving now and pay your auto insurance premium in full next time.

-Consider a New Policy
+Consider a New Auto Insurance Policy